WolfgangErb/GraphWedgelets/README.md

 The package contains three main parts

-- The main folder contains three example scripts on how to use the different tools of the package.
+- The main folder contains three example scripts on how to calculate and apply the wedgelet decomposition for images.
+The package works for RGB images as well as for gray-scale images.

 - The subfolder *./core* contains the core code of the package for wedgelet encoding and decoding of images.

-- The subfolder *./data* contains two example images
+- The subfolder *./data* contains two example images from the BSDS500 dataset.

 Remarks
 --------------------

-This code is written for educational purposes and is not optimized for speed nor for optimal image storage.
+This code is written for educational purposes and is not optimized for speed nor for optimal data storage.

 Citation and Credits